Experience the Devil’s Bathtub

 great for hiking, swimming,

-The Devil’s Fork Loop Trail takes you on a seven-plus mile hike across stream beds, past Cascade Falls and into the Devil’s Bathtub, said to be filled with waters cold enough to quench old Lucifer, himself.
+The Devil’s Fork Loop Trail takes you on a seven-plus mile hike across stream beds, past Cascade Falls and into the Devil’s Bathtub, said to be filled with waters cold enough to squelch the fires of hell.

 Plan your trip to Devil’s Bathtub and dozens of other Scott County attractions.